 Blockchain technology benefits forwarders, carriers, and logistics providers from all digital innovations.
 Blockchain platforms allow for updating all intracompany systems via an immutable data chain.
 Additionally, they facilitate customer experiences by providing a transparent look into the product's journey from point A to point B. With blockchain, supply chain managers gain a better understanding of every SCM component.
 And, since society has become more concerned about the companies' impact, blockchain-based solutions help improve brand image.
 Immutable recordkeeping makes it possible to generate transparent supply chain practices and transportation mode reports that serve as proof of compliance with regulations.

-Using IoT devices assists businesses with controlling and growing their visibility.
+Using IoT devices assists businesses with controlling and growing their visibility and presents one more of the logistic trends 2024.
 By equipping warehouses, planes, and trucks with IoT technology, business leaders and supply chain managers can track all logistics processes and improve inventory management and product delivery.
 With IoT sensors, businesses can build a robust digital network that would provide more productive asset management, cut expenses, and increase ROI—while ramping up the resilience for potentially disruptive events.

-As human error was responsible for 80% of supply chain disruptions, businesses' search for increased efficiency made it to the top of supply chain trends in 2023.
+As human error was responsible for 80% of supply chain disruptions, businesses' search for increased efficiency made it to the top of logistics industry trends in 2024.
 So, AI-powered automation solutions found a high demand in the logistics industry, offering a handful of much-needed improvements to supply chain management:

 Introducing AI-based predictive analytics to SCM eliminates the need for repetitive calculations and helps streamline supply chain planning.
-An ML model can recognize patterns in the buyers' behavior and provide valuable insights, allowing businesses to predict demand and manage their inventory without any guesswork involved. - Multitasking boost
+An ML model can recognize patterns in the buyers' behavior and provide valuable insights, allowing businesses to predict demand and manage their inventory without any guesswork involved, making demand prediction one of the most practical logistics market trends.

 Discover the potential of AI for modern supply chains